RocketChat/docs-old/installation/community-supported-installation/freebsd/README.md

 $ sudo pm2 startup freebsd
 ```

-## Add user for Rocket.chat
+## Add user for Rocket.Chat

-This user will be the one used for running Rocket.chat server.
+This user will be the one used for running Rocket.Chat server.

 ```text
 $ adduser